How To Shift To A Digital-First Marketing Strategy

 Bringing Expertise Together

 A change in philosophy for any company can be difficult, particularly for larger, traditional, entrenched companies.
-Regardless of size or history, companies that make a big organizational shift will undoubtedly see different aspects of the business come together that maybe seemed like strange bedfellows in the past.
+Regardless of size or history, companies that make a significant organizational shift will undoubtedly see different aspects of the business come together that maybe seemed like strange bedfellows in the past.
 This is a positive change.
-For instance, being a digital-first marketer means letting the data and creativity folks into the same room.
+For instance, being a digital-first marketer means letting the data and creative folks into the same room.
 Blasphemous, we know!

 Example: Based on data, Geico knew that folks weren’t watching pre-roll ads, often skipping after YouTube allowed (usually 5 seconds or so).
 We often hear how the first few seconds of a video spot have to be brilliant, unforgettable, rope the viewer in.
 Realistically, that’s near impossible.
 So Geico thought, what if we fit everything we need to in the spot’s first five seconds, while tacitly acknowledging that most people are going to skip once they’re allowed?
-A successful series of clever YouTube preroll ads was the result, showing Geico knew consumer behavior and how to speak authentically to it.
+A successful series of clever YouTube pre-roll ads were the result, showing Geico knew consumer behavior and how to speak authentically to it.

 Welcome… To The The Future

-If the chaos of the past couple of decades have taught us anything, it’s that when most businesses finally, truly adopt digital-first mindsets and processes, the rules will need to be rewritten once again.
+If the chaos of the past couple of decades has taught us anything, it’s that when most businesses finally, truly adopt digital-first mindsets and processes, the rules will need to be rewritten once again.
 We’ve undergone a sea change in the past 30 years with the digital revolution, but another revolution is on its way soon.